AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

 ## Overview

-Captivate Prime offers a Salesforce App package.
+Learning Manager offers a Salesforce App package.
 Once installed and configured in SFDC, sales employees can perform their training activities within the SFDC portal.
 This app allows SFDC users to explore new trainings, view recommendations and consume them right inside the SFDC portal.
 Users also get the announcements sent by Administrators in the form of mastheads right inside the app within the SFDC portal.

-### Set up in Captivate Prime app
+### Set up in Learning Manager app

-1. Log in to your Captivate Prime Admin account as Integration Admin.
+1. Log in to your Learning Manager Admin account as Integration Admin.
 1. Click **Applications > Featured Apps**.
 1. Click **Salesforce**.
 1. On the Salesforce app page, note the Application id (also known as client id) and the client secret mentioned in the description.